Hawks rally from 26 points down, stun 76ers in Game 5

 Hawks: Made 22 of 28 free throws.

-76ers: Julius Erving sat courtside. … Danny Green (calf strain) wore a sleeve on his right leg and will remain sidelined for the rest of the series. … Embiid was the first player in this postseason with a 20-10 first half.
+76ers: Julius Erving sat courtside and Allen Iverson rang the ceremonial bell. … Danny Green (calf strain) wore a sleeve on his right leg and will remain sidelined for the rest of the series.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports